How to make an orchid bloom again ?

 1. A bit of light

-2. A touch of fertilizer
+2. A dash of fertilizer

 3. Regular but controlled watering